tonywu6/ferrosaur/docs/src/reference/interface/func.md

 </figure>

-The derived Rust function will not have a `this` argument.

 The JS function will receive a `this` value of `undefined` when called.

+The resulting Rust function will not have a `this` argument.

 ### `this: [SomeType]` <!-- omit from toc -->